 A cloud-based enterprise is obviously not a set-it-and-forget-it situation.
 Once you’ve made a successful migration, you will want to maintain and improve the effectiveness of all aspects of your cloud business going forward.
 Continuous and effective cloud management is essential.

 That’s what we do.
 CloudCheckr is a results-driven cloud management platform that makes the most complex cloud infrastructures easy to manage and completely secure.
 Once you’re in the cloud, there is a wealth of new information that—when managed properly — can lead to better control and serious new opportunities based on that new data.

 Total Visibility.
 With CloudCheckr you get total visibility into all of your data, analytics and workflows in an actionable form, on one dashboard.
 We bring together all data around cost management, cloud billing, security, compliance, inventory and utilization, and automation.

 Immediate Results.
-Cloudcheckr management is on-line in a matter of days—not months.
+CloudCheckr is available within mere days, not months.
 Whether you start with small groups or have massively distributed cross-functional teams, CloudCheckr has the agility to handle both.

 Security and Compliance.
 We meet and monitor the most demanding security environments in the world: fully documented and audit-ready at all times.
 Our security and compliance practice has earned us the Authority to Operate (ATO) on AWS and FedRAMP Ready status.

 Enterprise-Approved.
 We work in the most demanding environments imaginable.
-From MediaMath and Siemens Mobility to Cornell University and CloudChomp, savings are well-documented and have reached up to 30% for our average customer.
+From MediaMath and Siemens Mobility to Cornell University and Choice Hotels, savings are well-documented and have reached up to 30% for our average customer.

 The bottom line is that the profitability, scalability, and sheer performance the cloud provides the media enterprise are now easier to discover and easier to manage than ever before.